yurii-sodell/icanc/README.md

 # icanc

-A tiny bash script that compiles every `.c` (or `.cpp`) file in a folder into a single binary, no Makefile or CMake required.
+A tiny bash script that compiles every `.c` (or `.cpp`) file in a folder into a single binary.
 Handy for small learning projects or quick experiments.

 ## Usage